matrix-org/matrix-spec-proposals/proposals/1849-aggregations.md

 }
 ```

+  FIXME: we need to spell out that this API should return the original message
+  when paginating over m.replaces relations for a given message.
+Synapse currently
+  looks to include this as an `original_event` field alongside `chunk` on all relations,
+  which feels very redundant when we only need it for edits.
+Either we specialcase it
+  for edits, or we just have the client go call /event to grab the contents of the original?

-The `/aggregations` API lets you iterate over bundled relations, and within them.
+The `/aggregations` API lets you iterate over **bundled** relations, and within them.

-To iterate over the bundled relations for an event (optionally filtering by relation type and target event type):
+To iterate over the bundled relations for an event (optionally filtering by
+relation type and target event type):

 ```
 GET /_matrix/client/r0/rooms/{roomID}/aggregations/{eventID}[/{relationType}][/{eventType}][?filter=id]